-With the usage of digital marketing, measuring the success of sites is the most controversial topics.
-Because of being the most popular browser in the world, Google serves its tools that show his client the detailed traffic source reports.
+With the usage of digital marketing, measuring the success of sites is the most controversial of topics.
+Because it is the most popular search engine in the world, Google offers tools that show clients detailed traffic source reports.

-If you have never exposed something called Google Analytics before, we recommend you to go through Google Analytics for Beginners: Transcript & Video first!
+If you have never been exposed to something called Google Analytics before, we recommend that you to go through Google Analytics for Beginners: Transcript & Video first!

-Google Analytics Reports were a mystery that attracts people’s attention.
-Therefore, most of the curious specialists decided to discover Google Analytics Reports for the client how efficient it is in a detailed way.
-Some of whom started to investigate a year-long case study whether Google Analytics Reports were safe.
+Google Analytics Reports were a mystery that attracted people’s attention.
+Therefore, most curious specialists decided to study Google Analytics Reports to show clients how efficient it is.
+Some of these specialists started to investigate a year-long case study regarding whether Google Analytics Reports were safe or not.

-While many people have praised the service that provides people with searching traffic Google Analytics, some of them still were approaching with suspicion.
+While many people have praised the service that provides people with searching traffic on Google Analytics, some of them are still approaching it with suspicion.

-In this article, you can examine that a long-term case study and its rates and its changes by looking at the searcher’s experience with third-party statistical services was that they under-report traffic.
+In this article, you can examine a long-term case study, its rates, and its changes by looking at the researcher’s experience with third-party statistical services.
+Most of them actually under-report traffic.

 Let’s consider two things and decide together:

-But what it cannot be rationalized is how Google Analytics thinks if a site has lost 50% of its traffic when the user server logs indicate that traffic has held steady.
+But what cannot be rationalized is how Google Analytics thinks a site has lost 50% of its traffic when user server logs indicate that traffic has held steady.

-What is even more curious is that some pages continue to perform well according to both Google Analytics and the server logs, whereas other pages show a severe drop off in traffic from Analytics but either no drop-off or significantly less in the server logs.
+What is even more curious is that some pages continue to perform well according to both Google Analytics and server logs, whereas other pages show a severe drop in traffic from Analytics but either no drop-off or significantly lesser in server logs.

-For July, Google Analytics Report says the same page received only 700 visitors and 900 views but researcher’s server logs indicate over 8,000 views.
-We don’t have the opportunity right now to look at the raw logs.
-However, sometimes “server software lumps data” is found together even if it doesn’t want to be lumped together, but nothing like this kind of discrepancy has ever shown up.
+For July, Google Analytics Reports say the same page received only 700 visitors and 900 views but the researcher’s server logs indicate over 8,000 views.
+While we don’t have the opportunity right now to look at the raw logs, sometimes “server software lumps data” even when it doesn’t want to be lumped together, but nothing like this kind of discrepancy has ever been shown.

-For more specific example, a white cheese dip page showed more than 9,000 views in January per server logs and more than 7,000 in July for Xenite.Org and Google Analytics shows about the same numbers for those months.
+For a more specific example, a white cheese dip page showed more than 9,000 views in January according to server logs and more than 7,000 in July for Xenite.Org and Google Analytics show about the same numbers for those months.

-NOTE: This site is still available and is operated science fiction and fantasy domain.
-Also, for the white cheese dip example, Summer drop-offs are typical for Xenite.Org, which has large appeal among students of all ages.
+NOTE: This site is still available and is operating as science fiction and fantasy domain.
+Also, for the white cheese dip example, Summer drop-offs are typical for Xenite.Org, which has a large appeal among students of all ages.

 The discrepancies vary across the selection of pages.

-In July, Google thinks website only received about 800 page views on the main page but server logs indicate 3,000.
-Maybe the robot filtering didn’t work the way it can be thought that it should on searcher’s server logs.
+In July, Google thought the website only received about 800 page views on the main page but server logs indicate 3,000.
+Maybe the robot filtering didn’t work the way it should have on the researcher’s server logs.

-What it found unusable in Google Analytics testimonials from other people is that all the gung-ho recommendations fail to mention any sorts of comparisons.
+What it found unusable in Google Analytics' testimonials from other people is that all the overzealous recommendations fail to mention any comparisons whatsoever.

-While the case study is intended to run through the end of year, the declining data patterns for Analytics make absolutely no sense whatsoever.
+While the case study is intended to run through till the end of the year, the declining data patterns for Analytics make absolutely no sense whatsoever.

-Another measure of traffic comes in the form of referrals from Google.
+Another traffic measure comes in the form of referrals from Google.

-In January, it was recorded (as Big Daddy rolled out) about 28,000 referrals from google.com/search (just one of many Google referring URLs).
+In January, about 28,000 referrals (as Big Daddy rolled out) were accumulated from google.com/search (just one of many Google referring URLs).

-In July it was recorded about 16,000 referrals from that same URL.
-It can be lost some search placements in July for a while, which happens occasionally.
-And as it mentioned above, we can normally see a decrease in traffic during the summer months for the selected website (We’ve been tracking Xenite.Org’s traffic for nine summers now — this is a normal drop).
+In July, about 16,000 referrals were recorded from the same URL.
+It can be concluded that some search placements were lost in July for a while, which happens occasionally.
+And as mentioned above, we can normally see a decrease in traffic during the summer months for the selected website (We’ve been tracking Xenite.Org’s traffic for nine summers now — this is a normal drop).

-Searcher’s server logs indicate they had 97,000 visitors in January and 81,000 visitors in July.
-So while a greater proportion of the summer traffic comes from non-Google sources, they didn’t lose almost 50,000 visitors — which the Google Analytics data suggests it should have been.
+The researcher's server logs indicate they had 97,000 visitors in January and 81,000 visitors in July.
+So while a greater proportion of the summer traffic comes from non-Google sources, they didn’t lose almost 50,000 visitors — which Google Analytics data suggests it should have been.

 So, the question to the rest of you is:

-NOTE: This was not a sudden drop off in the Analytics data — the overall numbers have declined each month.
+NOTE: This was not a sudden drop in Analytics data — the overall numbers have declined each month.

 Source: Michael Martinez

-Also, you can visit these articles for reading more and more about Google Analytics:
+Also, you can visit these articles to read more about Google Analytics: